How Many Calories Should You Eat Per Day?

 Using only average numbers

-Ignoring activity changes
+Forgetting activity changes

-Cutting too low too fast
+Cutting calories too low

-Expecting a perfect number
+Expecting one perfect number

 Practical Way to Find Your Daily Calorie Intake